dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 # .NET Aspire integrations overview

-.NET Aspire integrations are a curated suite of NuGet packages selected to facilitate the integration of cloud-native applications with prominent services and platforms, including but not limited to Redis and PostgreSQL.
+.NET Aspire integrations are a curated suite of NuGet packages selected to facilitate the integration of cloud-native applications with prominent services and platforms, such as Redis and PostgreSQL.
 Each integration furnishes essential cloud-native functionalities through either automatic provisioning or standardized configuration patterns.

 > [!TIP]
 > Always strive to use the latest version of .NET Aspire integrations to take advantage of the latest features, improvements, and security updates.